-Rehabilitation of 7 and reconstruction of 6 housing units through the NSP2 grant program - \$2.44 million funding with gap financing through PBC HFA & CRA TIF station created to foster community policing
+Rehabilitation of 7 and reconstruction of 6 housing units through the NSP2 grant program - \$2.44 million funding with gap financing through PBC HFA & CRA TIF

 Launched the Westgate Greenmarket Express.
 Mobile greenmarket brings affordable fresh produce to residents each week.
 Established in response to the designation of the Westgate area as a "food desert" by the CDC - CRA TIF funding